 Global status of human degradation of soils.
 FAO

-The good news is that there is a worldwide effort amongst government agencies, NGOs, and food and agricultural companies to provide education, research, and funding to farmers, ranchers and landowners to help improve, manage, and sustain healthy soils.
+The good news is that there is a worldwide effort amongst government agencies, NGOs, and food and agricultural companies to provide education, research, and funding to farmers, ranchers, and landowners to help improve, manage, and sustain healthy soils.

 For too long, we have cared too much about what the soil can do for us, and each year it grows a little more tired, depleted, susceptible to pests, disease and water shortages, and we are all responsible.
-“It is up to us, farmers, ranchers, soil scientists, legislators and consumers, to invest in our soil once again.
+“It is up to us, farmers, ranchers, soil scientists, legislator, and consumers, to invest in our soil once again.

 —Soil Health Institute